Saigon River Park: History

-The park was opened on 23 December 2023, after a refurbished from an empty abandoned area for more than ten years.
-Since 31 December 2023, the park was a popular location for New Year Eve's celebrations, with thousands attending and firework shows for major events in the city, not only New Year Eve, are annually happened in the nearby Thủ Thiêm Tunnel Roof.
+The park was opened on 23 December 2023, after a refurbishment of an area empty and abandoned for more than ten years.
+Since 31 December 2023, the park is a popular location for New Year Eve's celebrations, with thousands attending and firework shows for major events in the city, not only New Year Eve's, annually happen in the nearby Thủ Thiêm Tunnel Roof.

-Few months later, the Thủ Thiêm Quay is also comeback as a pier for the Saigon Waterbus, it is located near the old ferry terminal and also have a short route from Bạch Đằng Pier to Thủ Thiêm Pier just like the older Thủ Thiêm Ferry line.
+Few months later, the Thủ Thiêm Quay is also comeback as a pier for the Saigon Waterbus, it is located near the old ferry terminal and also has a short route crossing the Saigon River from Bạch Đằng Pier to Thủ Thiêm Pier just like the older Thủ Thiêm Ferry line.